jhnwu3/FranklinDataRepository/README.md

 # PSOLinux
-PSO - An Implementation of Particle Swarm Optimization.
+PSO - An Implementation of Particle Swarm Optimization, in progress.

 - <insert more contextual info and function here >